oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 ## JWT Authorization Grant

-The client in trust domain A uses the JWT bearer token obtained from the authorization server in trust domain A as an authorization grant to request an access token from the authorization server in trust domain B, as described in {{RFC7523}}.
+The client in trust domain A uses the JWT authorization grant obtained from the authorization server in trust domain A as an assertion to request an access token from the authorization server in trust domain B, as described in {{RFC7523}}.

 ### Access Token Request